dvpower06/dvpower06/README.md

 # Hi there, I'm David! 👋

-I am a Computer Science Student & Developer passionate about building efficient, minimalist software, automation, and exploring open-source ecosystems.
+I am a Computer Science Student & Developer and I want to build great software.

 ---